pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 ## Implementation Notes

 In roll passes, there is always the dynamic recrystallization mechanism in operation.
-The type of recrystallization mechanism happening in a transport is selected by the value of the newly introduced `Transport.recrystallization_mechanism` hook, which is determined as follows:
+The type of recrystallization mechanism happening in a transport is selected by the value of the newly introduced `Unit.recrystallization_mechanism` hook, which is determined for transports as follows:

 | Value           | Condition                                                                            | Mechanisms                                     |
 |-----------------|--------------------------------------------------------------------------------------|------------------------------------------------|